Zaryn-Ooi/Is-it-hard-to-find-love-in-Singapore/README.md

 So, the main question of this project is to determine: Is it hard to find love in Singapore ?

 ## Project Overview :
+#### The Training Process :
+In the training process, our VADER Sentiment Analysis model learns to associate a particular input (i.e. a comment) to the corresponding output (tag) based on the test samples used for training.
+The feature extractor transfers the text input into a feature vector.
+Pairs of feature vectors and tags (e.g. positive or negative) are fed into the machine learning algorithm to generate a model.

+#### The Prediction Process :
-In this project, we will explore multiple machine learning models like Naive Bayes and Support Vector Machine Classifier (SVM), and vectorization strategies to identify the one that performs the best.
+In the prediction process, we explored vectorization strategies and multiple classification models like Naïve Bayes and Support Vector Machine Classifier (SVM) to identify the model that performs the best.
+In this case, the feature extractor is used to transform unseen text inputs into feature vectors.
+These feature vectors are then fed into the classification model, which generates predicted tags (eg. positive or negative).

 ## Dataset Description :
-The dataset consists of 211 data extracted from the comments of a youtube video.
+The dataset consists of 210 data extracted from the comments of a youtube video.

 There are 3 columns in this dataset: